Permafrost/TundraTN/README.md

 // This service is intended to be invoked by clients via HTTP or FTP. tundra.tn:receive(strict, TN_parms);

+// Receives arbitrary (XML or flat file) content and then rejects it by always returning an
+// error to the client.
+//
+// This service is intended to be invoked by clients via HTTP or FTP. tundra.tn:reject();

 // Reprocesses the given document in Trading Networks by rematching it against the
 // processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);